remedium-ai/remedium-website/src/content/sections/english/home-banner.md

     ReMediumAI transforms clinical care and healthcare education through innovative digital solutions.
 Our platform streamlines perioperative processes and enhances medical training.

   video:
-    src: "YOUR_VIDEO_ID" # Replace with your video ID
+    src: "/videos/your-video-file.mp4" # Replace "your-video-file.mp4" with your actual video filename
-    type: "" # If video is stored locally in `public/videos`, set to video file type (e.g., "video/mp4")
+    type: "video/mp4" # Set to the video file type
-    provider: "youtube" # Options: "youtube", "vimeo", or "html5"
+    provider: "html5" # Changed from "youtube" to "html5" for local videos
     poster: "/images/video-thumbnail.jpg" # Path to thumbnail image for the video
     autoplay: true # Set to true to autoplay; false for manual start (default: false)
     id: "banner-video"